motorcyclejs/motorcyclejs/history/README.md

 WARNING: Magic ensues - Proceed with caution :smiley:

-This is a High Order Driver (HOD), that means it receives a Driver as it's input, and returns another Driver.
-This HOD allows you to automagically capture any clicks on anchor tags so your application doesn't have to be explicit about listening to link clicks.
+This is a High Order Driver (HOD), that means it receives a driver as its input and returns another driver.
+This HOD allows you to automagically capture any clicks on anchor elements so your application doesn't have to be explicit about listening to link clicks.

 ```typescript